Welcome to Parents Corner, a resource aimed at parents seeking a no-nonsense guide to understanding the use of cellphones by the youth.

 ParentsCorner is collaborative educational project between an educational psychologist and a team of mobile industry practitioners.

 Samantha van Putten provides editorial direction for Parents Corner.
-She is the marketing and communications manager at BulkSMS.com and currently sits on the Mobile Marketing Association Advisory Board.
-Samantha has many years of experience in the mobile industry, prior to joining BulkSMS.com she worked at MTN Banking.
+She is the marketing and communications manager at BulkSMS.com and has many years of experience in the mobile industry.

 Megan Lagerwey is an Honours student from the University of Cape Town with a triple major in Film production, Theory and Media.
 She spent time as an intern at BulkSMS.com whereafter she was hired as the communications assistant and now writes content for various platforms including the BulkSMS.com website and ParentsCorner.
 She has also written for the VARSITY newspaper, Tech Cape Town and Tech Jo’burg.